misolarcasero.com

-I present my home solar water heater, or also known as a solar water heater or solar boiler.
+I present to you my homemade solar water heater, also known as solar thermos or solar boiler.

-I present the way to build a totally homemade water heater, capable of supplying hot water to 4 people every day, at a very low cost, without the need for subsidies.
+I explain how to build a completely homemade water heater, capable of supplying hot water to 4 people every day, at a very low cost, without the need for subsidies.

-If you are able to understand my home solar water heater project, you will be able to build and maintain your solar heater without help and without maintenance costs and without paying a high cost for a breakdown.
+If you are able to understand the project of my homemade solar water heater, you will be able to build and maintain your solar heater without help and without maintenance costs and without paying a high cost for a breakdown.

 The purpose of this project

-The purpose of this home solar water heater project is to understand how the resources of a home solar water heater work.
+The purpose of this homemade solar water heater project is to understand how the resources of a homemade solar water heater work.

-Solar water heaters are so efficient that they have been exploited commercially for a long time.
+Solar water heaters are so efficient that they have been commercially exploited for some time now.

-Of course it was also unavoidable, it is an open secret that heating water in a black bag or painted bottle is child's play.
+Of course it was also inevitable, it is an open secret that heating water in a black bag or painted bottle is a child's thing.

 I will briefly explain why it works.
 How to do it at home.
 How to take advantage of such a good and free resource as the sun, and how to make it ourselves little by little at home and comfortably.